jostylr/role-dnd-hybrid/src/rules.md

 These are the rules for Self-Directed Role-Playing (SDRP).
 The idea of this system is to allow every character to customize their path as much as they want.

-This is, in some sense, a generalization of the Dungeons & Dragons.
+This is, in some sense, a generalization of Dungeons & Dragons.
 The SDRP framework is not a system itself, but a way to view and modify materials from another system.
 The example system to modify is D&D which has a lot of wonderful details and well thought out balances.